 Taken to its logical extreme in Monster Hunter.
 Although no boss in the game has a specific weak point, all of them have parts that are weaker or stronger against player attack.
 Further, depending on the method of attack used, the weak points may be different (some parts are weak against blunt force but resistant to damage from edged weapons, for instance).
 Each part of their body also takes a varying amount of damage from the different elements.
 Properly exploiting these weaknesses can easily make the difference between a hunt taking close to the usual time limit of 50 minutes or less then half that.

-Zone of the Enders: the Second Runner does this at .
-Jehuty has to destroy , and can go about this in : find and destroy every destructible piece of paneling and weapon on the ships, or use the Vector Cannon to hit their generators, or (related to the last one) line up the Vector Cannon and fire at them to blow them up with just sheer damage.
+Zone of the Enders: the Second Runner does this at the Battleship Raid.
+Jehuty has to destroy them, and can go about this in a few ways: find and destroy every destructible piece of paneling and weapon on the ships, use the Vector Cannon to hit their generators, or (related to the last one) line up the Vector Cannon and fire at them to blow them up with just sheer damage.
 To be fair, the generators are protected by a shield of compressed space, and normal weapons do no damage to them; if you can hit the generators, you've got enough firepower to take down the ship through pure damage anyway.

 In the Onimusha games, scoring a counter-hit on an enemy during a narrow window of opportunity will have the screen flash bright yellow as your current character (usually) delivers a lunging slash.
 This will instantly destroy Mooks and inflict Massive Damage against Boss characters, and in the case of characters equipped with an Ogre Gauntlet result in a much higher Soul payoff than normal.

 Dark Maker Humongous Mecha in Jak and Daxter have multiple weakspots on their limbs, each of which can take a moderate amount of damage, then becomes invulnerable.
 If you don't notice the targeting reticules around the hips and knees, you can spend half an hour shooting them in the head.

 Ace Combat: "Its only weak point is in the front air intake.
 You'll have to attack it head on to take down Morgan."